Profiles: Anatomical Society Council 2020

 As meetings councillor I am in charge of making sure that the Anatomical Society organises and participates in a range of meetings that appeal to our members.
 Along with the local meeting organisers, the meetings councillor makes sure that meetings are academically stimulating, well-attended, run efficiently and to budget.
 As meetings councillor I am involved in forging links with other professional, biomedical and anatomical societies, encouraging joint meetings and spreading best practice.

 As a Developmental Biologist with an interest in how shape is generated during embryology to create our anatomy I have a research lab at the Department of Craniofacial Development and Stem Cell Biology at King's College London.
 My research focuses on development of the face and head, looking at both clinical questions concerning birth defects and evolutionary questions concerning why we look like we do.

 Dr Iain Keenan, Website, Media and Communications Officer

-As a Senior Lecturer in Anatomy at the Anatomy and Clinical Skills Centre within the School of Medical Education at Newcastle University, I am responsible for delivery and management of the Essentials of Medical Practice (EOMP) MBBS curriculum.
-I also contribute gross anatomy, embryology and histology teaching to further undergraduate and postgraduate medical sciences and medical education degrees as well as clinical training programmes.
+As a Senior Lecturer in Anatomy at the Anatomy and Clinical Skills Centre within the School of Medical Education (SME) at Newcastle University, I am responsible for delivery and management of the Essentials of Medical Practice (EOMP) MBBS curriculum.
+I also deliver gross anatomy, embryology and histology teaching to undergraduate and postgraduate medical sciences and medical education degrees as well as postgraduate clinical training programmes.
 I supervise a PhD student and multiple undergraduate project students in a student-partnership programme of anatomy education research.
 Our research interests concern the development, evaluation and curricular integration of innovative digital and art-based 3D visualisation learning approaches in anatomy education.
 As EOMP Lead for Educational Research and Scholarship, I mentor and showcase the pedagogic activities of academic colleagues.

 Dr Gavin Clowry, Research Officer